Anisa in Taipei

 1. Do you like learning traditional Chinese characters?
 Why?
 Which pinyin method is more helpful to you when learning Chinese? (注音符號 Zhuyin vs 羅馬拼音 WG) Why?

-My answer: I like learning traditional Chinese characters because Chinese is becoming more and more critical every day due to economic and technological developments in Chinese-speaking countries.
-I decided to learn Traditional Chinese instead of Simplified in Taiwan because once you master the traditional one, you can read ancient books like Confucious whose teachings and philosophy formed the East Asian culture and society which remain influential today.
-Once you know traditional, simplified can be learned easily anyway.
+My answer: I like learning traditional Chinese characters because Chinese is becoming increasingly critical every day due to economic and technological developments in Chinese-speaking countries.
+I decided to learn Traditional Chinese instead of Simplified in Taiwan because once you master the traditional one, you can read ancient books like Confucious, whose teachings and philosophy formed the East Asian culture and society, which remain influential today.
+Once you know, traditional and simplified can be learned easily anyway.

 (Any observations or personal experiences in this area are welcome to share)

-My answer: I am not familiar with how China is different from Taiwan's teaching methods.
-Still, I can tell you that Taiwan focuses on preserving centuries of Chinese history and reflecting its teaching methods.
+My answer: I am unfamiliar with how China differs from Taiwan's teaching methods.
+Still, I can tell you that Taiwan focuses on preserving centuries of Chinese history and reflecting on its teaching methods.
 The amount of information you're able to access from the internet is much more in Taiwan, being that it's not filtered or restricted, which makes studying easier for students.
-Taiwan is very similar to the United States in the way it does things.
+Taiwan is very similar to the United States in how it does things.

 3. Do you think learning Chinese in Taiwan is an interesting experience?
 Can you give examples of teachers' teaching methods that impress you the most?